Ai Accountant

 How do I verify if my current Tally system meets audit trail compliance under the Companies Act?

 Check whether your Tally setup automatically records unalterable timestamps for every edit, maintains complete version histories, and prevents any user from disabling the audit log.
-If any requirement is missing, consider integrating a dedicated compliance module or using a tool like AI Accountant.
+Export a sample log and confirm it includes user IDs, prior values, and modification details.
+If any requirement is missing, integrate a dedicated compliance module.

 Can Excel be used to create a compliant audit trail?

-No. Excel lacks automated, tamper-proof logging and comprehensive edit histories.
+No. Excel lacks automated, tamper proof logging and comprehensive edit histories.
 Manual tracking introduces errors and non compliance risks.
-Instead, use purpose-built software with immutable audit logs.
+Use purpose built software with immutable audit logs instead.

 What are the penalties for non compliance with audit trail requirements?